 Prospective candidates must submit separate applications and be admitted to the MPH program and to the PharmD program according to the procedures and standards of the individual schools.

-- Apply to the MPH program during the second professional (P2) year by July 15 prior to the third professional (P3) year of the PharmD program.
+- Apply to the MPH program for the term in which you wish to officially enter the MPH program.
 Apply early!
 We have a “rolling admissions” process.

 - Cumulative GPA of 3.0 in the required courses of the PharmD program at the end of the second professional (P2) year

 - Standardized test: GRE or PCAT completed by the end of the first semester of the P2 year and within 5 years of application to the MPH program.
 Waived for students in the University at Buffalo pharmacy early assurance program.

 - Two letters of recommendation